-Peter Katz, counsel at Crotty Saland PC and former District Attorney colleague of both Elizabeth Crotty and Jeremy Saland, has litigated thousands of cases and personally tried over 50 federal and state cases as a Federal and Manhattan prosecutor.
+Peter Katz, counsel at Saland Law and former District Attorney colleague of Jeremy Saland, has litigated thousands of cases and personally tried over 50 federal and state cases as a Federal and Manhattan prosecutor.
 Concentrating his legal practice in Federal and New York State White Collar Criminal Defense, Peter has notable experience in the areas of healthcare and other financial fraud including, but not limited to, securities, bank, mortgage, wire and mail fraud.

 Peter’s civil practice focuses on representing whistleblowers related to all types of government fraud, with particular attention to the health care and financial industries.

 In addition to Peter’s criminal defense and qui tam concentrations, Peter also offers expert counseling on fraud and abuse issues, as well as assistance in designing corporate compliance programs and business codes of conduct, monitoring business practices for compliance with legal and ethical integrity requirements and conducting internal investigations arising from fraud and corruption allegations.

 Prior to joining Saland Law, Peter served for nine years as an Assistant U.S. Attorney in the United States Attorney’s Offices in the Eastern District of New York, District of New Jersey and the Fraud Section at Main Justice.
 There, Peter further developed his trial, investigative and analytical skills he had originally honed as a prosecutor during his eight years serving in Robert Morgenthau’s Manhattan District Attorney’s Office.